-Observe good faith and justice towards all nations; cultivate peace and harmony with all; religion and morality enjoin this conduct; and can it be that good policy does not equally enjoin it?
-It will be worthy of a free, enlightened, and, at no distant period, a great nation, to give to mankind the magnanimous and too novel example of a people always guided by an exalted justice and benevolence Who can doubt, that, in the course of time and things, the fruits of such a plan would richly repay any temporary advantages which might be lost by a steady adherence to Can it be, that Providence has not connected the perit? manent felicity of a nation with its virtue?
+Observe good faith and justice towards all nations; curtivate peace and harmony with all; religion and morality enjoin this conduct; and can it be that good policy does not equally enjoin it?
+It will be worthy of a free, enlightened, and, at no distant period, a great nation, to give to mankind the magnanimous and too novel example of a people always guided by an exalted justice and benevolence Who can doubt, that, in the course of time and things, the fruits of such a plan would richly repay any temporary advantages which might be lost by a steady adherence to Can it be, that Providence has not connected the permanent felicity of a nation with its virtue?
 The experiment, at least, is recommended by every sentiment which ennobles human nature.
-Alas ! is it rendered impossible by its vices?
+Alas! is it rendered impossible by its vices?

-In offering to you, my countrymen, these counsels of an old and affectionate friend, I dare not hope they will make the strong and lasting impression I could wish; that they will control the usual current of the passions, or prevent our nation from running the course which has hitherto marked the destiny of empires.
+In offering to you, my countrymen, these counsels of an old and affectionate friend, I dare not hope they will make the strong and lasting impression I could wish; that they will control the usual current of the passions, or prevent our nation from running the course which has hitherto narked the destiny of empires.
 But if I may even flatter myself that they may be productive of some partial benefit, some occasional good; that they may now and then recur, to moderate the fury of party spirit, to warn against the mischiefs of foreign intrigue, to guard against the impostures of pretended patriotism; this hope will be a full recompense for that solicitude for your welfare, by which they have been dictated.

-How far, in the discharge of my official duties, I have been guided by the princlples which have been delineated, the public records and other evidences of my conduct must witness to you and the world.
-To myself the assurance of my own conscience is, that I have at least BELIEVEN myself to be guided by them.
+How far, in the discharge of my official duties, I have been guided by the principles which have been delineated, the public records and other evidences of my conduct must witness to you and the world.
+To myself the assurance of my own conscience is, that I have at least the evils to which they may tend.
+I shall also carry with me the hope, that my country will never cease to view men with indulgence; and that, after forty-five years of my life dedicated to its service with an upright zeal, the faults of incompetent abilities will be consigned to oblivion, as myself must soon be to the mansions of rest,

+BELIEVED myself to be guided by them.

 Though, in reviewing the incidents of my administration, I am unconscious of intentional error, I am nevertheless too sensible of my defects not to think it probable that I may have committed many errors.
-Whatever they may be, I fervently beseech the Almighty to avert and mitigate the evils to which they may tend.
-I shall also carry with me the hope, that my country will never cease to view them with indulgence; and that, after forty-five years of my life dedicated to its service with an upright zeal, the faults of incompetent abilities will be consigned to oblivion, as myself must soon be to the mansions of rest.
+Whatever they may be, I fervently beseech the Almighty to avert and mrtigate

-Relying on its kindness in this, as in other things, and actuated by that fervent love towards it, which is so natural to a man who views in it the native soil of himself and his progenitors for several generations, I anticipate with pleasing expectation that retreat, in which I promise myself to realize, without alloy, the sweet enjoyment of partaking, in the midst of my fellow citizens, the benign influence of good laws under a free government,-the ever favourite object of my heart,-and the happy reward, as I trust, of our mutual cares, labours, and dancers.
+Relying on its kindness in this, as in other things, and actuated by that fervent love towards it, which is so natural to a man who views in it the native soil of himself and his progenitors for several generations, I anticipate with pleasing expectation that retreat, in which I promise myself to realize, without alloy, the sweet enjoyment of partaking, in the midst of my fellow citizens, the benign influence of good laws under a free government,-the ever favourite object of my heart,-and the happy reward, as I trust, of our mutual cares, labours, and dangers.